Henry Bradford Endicott: Death and funeral

 In January 1920, while on a hunting trip in North Carolina with other Boston men, which was meant to be a vacation from his public and business affairs, he came down with influenza.
 The frequent and intense headaches he suffered on the return trip caused him to take up residence at the Hotel Touraine rather than at his home in Dedham so to be closer to his doctors.
-He was taken to the hospital on February 10 where he was operated on, but remained delirious until his death on the 12th.
+He was taken to Brooks Hospital in Brookline on February 10 where he underwent surgery, but he remained delirious until his death on February 12.
 His family was at his bedside.
+Endicott died of spinal meningitis.

-The funeral services were extremely simple, and took place in the home of Clarence W. Barron at 334 Beacon Street in Boston.
+A simple funeral service occurred in the home of Clarence W. Barron at 334 Beacon Street in Boston.
 A number of prominent men, including Harvard president A. Lawrence Lowell, served as pallbearers at his funeral, with Governors Calvin Coolidge and McCall serving as the head pallbearers.
 (Note: Others include AC Brown of St Louis, Dr. WA Brooks, B. Preston Clark, FW Curtis of Reading, Pennsylvania, the Rev Paul Revere Frothingham, George F. Johnson, EW Longley, Matthew Luce, George H. Lyman, W. Rodman Peabody, James J. Phelan.
 AC Ratshesky, James L. Richards, Joseph B. Russell, Frederick E. Snow, John F. Stevens, James J. Storrow, and Robert Winsor.)
 The funeral was led by James Hardy Ropes, dean of the Harvard University Extension School.
 He was buried in the Forest Hills Cemetery.
 McCall and Coolidge issued statements upon his death, with the former saying that he would "take rank with the great patriots of Massachusetts."

 President Woodrow Wilson telegrammed his condolence to Louise Endicott, saying "Permit me to express our heartfelt sympathy with you in your bereavement.
 Mr Endicott's disinterested and public spirited services have made the country his debtor.
 His loss is a real one."
 The presidential message of sympathy was only one of scores from all parts of the United States.
 The Wall Street Journal ran an editorial praising him saying that it was rare to find someone so adept at both business and statesmanship.

 Legacy

 The two executors of his will each posted $18 million bonds, the largest ever in Norfolk County.
 The "shoe king's" estate was worth $11,674,976 in personal property and $92,500 in real estate, including $3.9 million in 'liberty bonds and $6.2 million in Endicott Johnson stock, large amounts of other stock and bonds, and $873,990 in cash.
 He left nearly the entire amount to his immediate family, with some friends and old servants receiving small bequests.

 His obituary ran in newspapers across the country.
 After news of his death reached the stock market, the stock price of the Endicott Johnson Corporation tumbled.
 In 1928, his estate received a tax refund of $546,599, one of the largest in the country.

 In 1921 Endicott's widow Louise gave $35,000 to the American Legion to build a clubhouse nearby the family Estate on Whiting Ave.
 His daughter Gertrude pre-deceased him.